whatisthejava/versioning-with-external-aliases/Readme.md

 If a client wants to use the v5 endpoint they can use /api/v5/processes or /api/processes and provide a header with a key of api-version and a value of 5

+If a client wants to use the v6 endpoint they can use /api/v6/processes or /api/processes and provide a header with a key of api-version and a value of 6

 In latest controller